Sheikhsoft/InternetGuard/FAQ.md

 These applications can only be allowed/blocked access to the internet as a group.

 <a name="FAQ32"></a>
-**(32) Why is the battery/network usage of NetGuard so high?**
+**(32) Why is the battery/network usage of InternetGuard so high?**

-This is because Android counts battery and network usage which is normally counted for other applications against NetGuard in IP filtering mode.
+This is because Android counts battery and network usage which is normally counted for other applications against InternetGuard in IP filtering mode.
 The total battery usage is slightly higher when IP filtering mode is enabled.
 IP filtering mode is always enabled on Android versions prior to 5.0, and optionally enabled on later Android versions.

 <a name="FAQ33"></a>